3 Steps for Prioritizing Digital Accessibility in 2023

 State and federal digital accessibility requirements

-Considering all end-users, including people with disabilities, is the main goal of accessibility, but it’s also a legal requirement.
-The ADA has often been applied to websites and digital content like PDF.
-There were more than 4000 ADA digital accessibility lawsuits in 2021 alone.
-That doesn’t include state accessibility violations, which rely on individual state accessibility laws.
+Including all end-users, including people with disabilities, is the main goal of accessibility, but it’s also a legal requirement.
+The ADA has often been applied to websites and digital content like PDFs, and many states also have laws requiring digital accessibility.
+There were more than 4,000 digital accessibility lawsuits in 2022 alone, and more than 1900 by July of 2023.
+It is projected that there will be over 4200 filed by the end of 2023.
 An organization need not be located in a state with strict accessibility laws to be impacted by them.
 If an end-user in another state with digital accessibility laws cannot access your content, you may face litigation.

 WCAG for digital accessibility compliance